strace - trace system calls and signals

 - --summary-columns=columns

-- Configure a set (and order) of columns being shown in the call summary.
+- Configures the set and order of columns shown in the call summary.
+The

-The columns argument is a comma-separated list with items being one
+columns argument is a comma-separated list containing one or more

 - The default value is